Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

     6.	gcloud cli binary (Can be downloaded from [here](https://cloud.google.com/sdk/docs/install))
     7.	jq binary `sudo apt install jq -y`

-13. Once downloaded and extracted, copy the openshift-installer, oc & kubectl binary into /usr/local/bin/ directory (Or whatever the $PATH you have configured on your bastion host).
+13. Once downloaded and extracted, copy the openshift-install, oc & kubectl binary into /usr/local/bin/ directory (Or whatever the $PATH you have configured on your bastion host).

         tar xvf openshift-install-linux.tar.gz
         tar xvf openshift-client-linux.tar.gz